ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 The Adaptive DNS Discovery (ADD) Working Group is chartered to define mechanisms that allow clients to automatically discover and select encrypted DNS resolvers in a wide variety of network environments.
-This document describes one common use case, that of discovering the encrypted DNS resolver that corresponds to the Do53 resolver offered by a network.
-It lists requirements that any proposed discovery mechanisms should address.
+This document currently focusses on one common use case, that of discovering the encrypted DNS resolver that corresponds to the Do53 resolver offered by a network.
+Additional use cases can be added in future versions.
+As well as describing the use case, it lists requirements that any proposed discovery mechanisms should address.
 They can do this either by providing a solution, or by explicitly stating why it is not in scope.

 ## Requirements language